flisanp/ms3-baby-food-recipes/README.md

 ![mockup image](static/images/README/mockup.png)

 Yum Yum is a recipe site for baby food.
-Users can search trough existing recipes and create an account where they can upload and store their own recipes and share them with other users.
+Users can search through existing recipes and create an account where they can upload and store their own recipes and share them with other users.
 As a new mom I've realized the importance of finding good and healthy recipes for my kid.
 I've also realized the importance of finding them fast due to lack of time.
 This is why I wanted to create this website for me and parents alike that could benefit from this service.

 ---